datasciencesg/knowledge-base/Introduction-to-Statistical-Learning/README.md

-# Exercise and Quiz solutions for Introduction to Statistical Learning
+# Statistical-Learning
+Repository for my R code for the Winter 2015 Statistical Learning Course from Stanford